-The main purpose of the Fund is to provide the benefits to members and their dependants as set out in the Fund's Trust Deed and Rules.
+The main purpose of the Fund is to provide the benefits to members and their dependants as set out in the Fund's Trust Deed and Rules (the governing documents).

-The Trustee's investment objective is to invest assets of the Fund and to build them up in a responsible manner to a level which is expected to be sufficient to pay these benefits as and when they fall due, i.e., to a funding level which, in the Trustee's view, minimises reliance on the Company and the participating employers.
+The Trustee's investment objective is to invest the Fund's assets in a responsible manner that considers downside risk such that the assets are expected to be sufficient to pay these benefits as and when they fall due, minimising reliance on the Company and the participating employers.

-3. Investment risk and return
+3. Investment Risk and Return